flaschmurphy/sdc_term_1_proj_5/writeup.md

 localized portions of an image.
 With HOG, a single vector is created that represents the object.
 The following parameters need to be chosen:

-* Orient: This is the number of orientation bins in the output histogram * Pixels per cell: The number of pixels to include in each cell of the HOG * Cells per block: The number of cells to include per block * Channel: Which of the 3 color channels to compute the HOG for
+* Orient: This is the number of orientation bins in the output histogram
+* Pixels per cell: The number of pixels to include in each cell of the HOG
+* Cells per block: The number of cells to include per block
+* Channel: Which of the 3 color channels to compute the HOG for
+* Color map: what color map to apply to the image before processing

-For 'orient', I chose a value of 11 although the original research by Dalal and Triggs found that at least for detection of humans, a value of 9 was optimal.
-However the value 9 was causing the video pipeline to crash whereas a value of 11 worked fine both in terms of detection capability and program stability.
+For 'orient', I chose a value of 10 although the original research by Dalal and Triggs found that at least for detection of humans, a value of 9 was optimal.
+However the value 9 was causing the video pipeline to crash whereas a value of 10 worked fine both in terms of detection capability and program stability.

 The pixels per cell and cells per block determine the scaling of the